marcglasberg/back_button_interceptor/README.md

 # back_button_interceptor

-The `BackButtonInterceptor` may be used to intercept the Android back-button, as an alternative to `WillPopScope`.
+When you need to intercept the Android back-button, you usually add `WillPopScope` to your widget tree.
+However, under some use cases, specially when developing stateful widgets that interact with the back button, it may be more convenient to use the `BackButtonInterceptor`.

-You may set a function to be called when the back button is tapped.
+You may add functions to be called when the back button is tapped.
-This function may perform some useful work, and then, if it returns false, the default button process (usually popping a Route) will not be fired.
+These functions may perform some useful work, and then, if any of them return true, the default button process (usually popping a Route) will not be fired.

+In more detail: All added functions are called, in order.
+If any function returns true, the combinedResult is true, and the default button process will NOT be fired.
+Only if all functions return false (or null), the combinedResult is false, and the default button process will be fired.
+Each function gets a boolean that indicates the current combinedResult from all the previous functions.

-**Note:** Only one function may be defined at a time, and setting a function will remove the previous one.
-After you've finished you MUST remove the function by setting it to `null`, or calling the `remove()` method.
+**Note:** After you've finished you MUST remove each function by calling the `remove()` method.

 ## Usage